Modifying the Court Order of "No Contact"

 If a “no contact” order has been put in place in your Pinellas County domestic battery case, we can go to court on your behalf and request to have the order modified.
 If the "motion to modify conditions of release" is granted, you will be allowed to once again have lawful contact with the alleged victim.

-Taking the Steps to Remove the "No Contact" Provision
+Take Steps to Remove the “No Contact” Order

 Our office can schedule a hearing before the Domestic Violence County Court Judge.
 This will take place in courtroom Division "R" at the Pinellas County Criminal Justice Center.
 Notice of the hearing is sent to the alleged victim in your case.
 We will attend the hearing with you and request that the Judge modify your original conditions of release to delete the "No Contact" provision.